jacobrosenthal/ble-bean/README.md

 connectedBean.on("accell", callback(x, y, z, valid));
 ```

-But to read the accelerometer, you need to ask it to take a reading with:
+But to read the accellerometer, you need to ask it to take a reading with:
 ```
 connectedBean.requestAccell(callback(error));
 ```